hindrikson/disaggregator-updated/docs/temporal.md

                       | ------------------- | -------: | -------: | ----------: | -------: | -------: | ----------: | -------: | -------: | ----------: |
                       | 2020-01-03 14:00:00 | 0.000046 | 0.000044 | 0.000042    | 0.000038 | 0.000036 | 0.000033    | 0.000034 | 0.000031 | 0.000028    |
             * shift_profile_industry()
-                * Assign a shift profile to every industry sector from 5-33
+                * This function assigns a predefined shift profile to every industry sector from 5-33.
+For example, industry 5 is given a S3_WT_SA profile, while industry 26 is given a S3_WT_SA profile.
             * For every region-industry combination:
                 * extract the state of the region_id (first digit)
                 * map the industry sector to a shift profile